 What to expect from the Christchurch Tram

-Now operated by Welcome Aboard, the Christchurch tram offers travellers a fascinating trip through the past, present and future of the Garden City.
+Now operated by Christchurch Attractions, the Christchurch tram offers travellers a fascinating trip through the past, present and future of the Garden City.

 Not only does the route taken by the rattling historic carriages weave its way past iconic spots like Cathedral Junction, the Canterbury Museum and New Regent Street, but an all-day ticket also allows passengers unlimited travel from morning until night - meaning it’s possible to jump off for a spot of punting on the Avon, a ride on the soaring Christchurch Gondola or go on a walking tour of famous Hagely Park and the Botanic Gardens along the way!